 Training to eat and drink whilst in the water is an integral part of the preparation for an event like this.
 It is essential to keep up fluids and food in order to have the energy to get across without suffering from energy depletion.

-Big thanks also goes to several members of staff that helped and paddled on the day; Chris Van Maanen, Tim Morton, David Bongiascia, Chris Tan and Sam Marson.
+Big thanks also go to several members of staff that helped and paddled on the day; Chris Van Maanen, Tim Morton, David Bongiascia, Chris Tan and Sam Marson.
 Fantastic effort!